-Knight Therapeutics (TSE:GUD) is a manufacturer of both generic and specialty drugs.
-The company has an interesting way of operating its business.
-Knight Therapeutics will look to identify and purchase underrated drugs from Big Pharma, ones that these major companies do no want to invest the time and capital into getting approved in nations like Canada.
+Knight Therapeutics (TSE:GUD) manufactures both generic and specialty drugs.
+The company has an exciting way of operating its business.
+Knight Therapeutics will look to identify and purchase underrated drugs from Big Pharma, ones that these major companies do not want to invest the time and capital into getting approved in nations like Canada.

 After Paladin, Goodman started Knight, and many investors expected the same results.
 Thus far, it has generally been a disappointment.
 The company hasn't made any significant moves, at least not ones to drive growth and many investors have become impatient.

 However, when it comes to Goodman, if there is one thing he does have, it is patience.
-The company is sitting on over $100M in cash and has an exceptionally strong balance sheet.
+The company has over $70M in cash and a solid balance sheet.
 The company has minimal debt and over 100 products in its portfolio.

-The bulk of the company's revenue comes from Brazil, and the majority of its revenue comes from products used to treat infectious diseases, and oncology.
-The company is partnered with some of the largest pharmaceutical companies in the world like AstraZeneca, Bristol Myers Squibb, and Pierre Fabre.
+Most of the company's revenue comes from Brazil, and most of its revenue comes from products used to treat infectious diseases and oncology.
+The company is partnered with some of the largest pharmaceutical companies in the world, like AstraZeneca, Bristol Myers Squibb, and Pierre Fabre.

 Viemed Healthcare (TSX:VMD)

 Viemed Healthcare (TSE:VMD) isn't a pharmaceutical stock in the traditional drug production sense.
-Instead, it is a play on home respiratory care, which is a booming industry.
-With a market cap of less than $350M, Viemed is the smallest stock on this list of Canadian pharmaceutical companies.
+Instead, it plays on home respiratory care, a booming industry.
+With a market cap of just over $500M, Viemed is middle of the line in terms of small cap stocks.

-The company started out in 2006 as Sleep Management, before expanding into things like non invasive ventilators.
-In 2015 it was acquired by a public company in PHM and it spun out to create Viemed healthcare in 2017.
-It listed on the Venture, but due to strong results quickly up-listed to the TSX and NASDAQ the next few years.
+The company started in 2006 as Sleep Management before expanding into non-invasive ventilators.
+In 2015, a public company in PHM acquired it and spun out to create Viemed Healthcare in 2017.
+It was listed on the Venture, but due to solid results quickly up-listed to the TSX and NASDAQ the next few years.

 The company's primary focus is on treating COPD.
-When we look to the fact that not only are 10,000 baby boomers turning 65 every single day in the United States, but over $50B of annual healthcare costs in the United States go to treating COPD, we can see the large potential for Viemed right now.
+When we look at the fact that not only are 10,000 baby boomers turning 65 every single day in the United States, but over $50B of annual healthcare costs in the United States go to treating COPD, we can see the enormous potential for Viemed right now.

-25 million people in the US have COPD, 2.5 million of them being stage 4.
+25 million people in the US have COPD, 2.5 million being stage 4.
 This is where a company like Viemed comes in.
-With only 10% of the market share in terms of non-invasive ventilators, there is plenty of room for this company to grow.
+With only 10% of the market share in non-invasive ventilators, this company has plenty of room to grow.

-Revenue was dipping, and there had been some concerns that growth is starting to sputter for the company moving forward.
-However it has picked things up again in recent times and it will be interesting to see how well Viemed can perform in a normal operating environment.
-It's a pharmaceutical stock you'd be wise to keep a close eye on moving forward.
+Revenue was dipping, and there had been some concerns that growth was starting to sputter for the company moving forward.
+However, it has picked things up again recently, and it will be interesting to see how well Viemed can perform in a typical operating environment.
+It's a pharmaceutical stock you should keep a close eye on moving forward.

 HLS Therapeutics (TSX:HLS)

-Much like Knight, HLS Therapeutics (TSE:HLS) is a pharmaceutical company that focuses on the acquisition of late-stage and commercial-stage branded pharmaceutical products.
+Much like Knight, HLS Therapeutics (TSE:HLS) is a pharmaceutical company focusing on acquiring late-stage and commercial-stage branded pharmaceutical products.
 The key difference here being the company focuses on the North American markets.

 The company focuses on drugs targeting the central nervous and cardiovascular systems.